knight-ryu12/godmode9-layeredfs-usage/godmode9_cia_dumping_and_building.md

 # Godmode9 CIA Dumping and Building

+## Terms used in this Guide
+- TitleID
+    - TitleID consists of 32 numeric character.
+Like 0004000000030000.
+You can find them in [3dsdb](http://www.3dsdb.com/)

 ### Dumping and Converting A Cartridge Game To CIA
-1. Select [C:]GAMECART.
+1. Select \[C:\]GAMECART.
-2. Select The [TitleID].trim.3ds file.
+2. Select The \[TitleID\]\_v00.trim.3ds file.
 3. Select NCSD image options... > Build CIA from file.
+4. Wait until operation finishes.
-4. The CIA will be in /gm9/out/titleid.cia (there may be more information than this in the name, that is perfectly fine and does not mean anything bad).
+5. The CIA will be in /gm9/out/[TitleID].cia (there may be more information than this in the name, that is perfectly fine and does not mean anything bad).

 ### Dumping An Installed SD Title As A CIA
 1. Select [A:] SYSNAND SD.
-2. Select title, highlight 00040000 if you are dumping a full title or 0004000e for an update, press R+A and select "Search for titles"
+2. Select title, **highlight** 00040000 if you are dumping a full title or 0004000e for an update, press R+A and select "Search for titles".
-3. Find the title which you want to dump.
+3. Find the title which you want to dump with A button.
 The names are usually accurate enough.
-3. Select TMD file options... > Build CIA (standard).
+4. Select TMD file options... > Build CIA (standard).
-4. The CIA will be in /gm9/out/titleid.cia.
+5. The CIA will be in /gm9/out/\[titleID\].cia.

 ### Dumping A System Title As A CIA
 *(Note: You may need the TitleID of the System App, a list of these can be found [here](https://www.3dbrew.org/wiki/Title_list "System Title List"))*
-1. Select [1:] SYSNAND CTRNAND.
+1. Select \[1:\] SYSNAND CTRNAND.
 2. Highlight the title folder, press R+A and select "Search for titles"
 3. Find the title which you want to dump.
 The names are usually accurate enough.
 3. Select TMD file options... > Build CIA (legit).